amirhosseinNouri/meet-auto-admit/README.md

 It only works with the meet.google.com URL.

-Thanks to @rsharifnasab for his great [gist](https://gist.github.com/rsharifnasab/50d0a7c301bd2fb51f418aa1019fa67b).
+Thanks to [rsharifnasab](https://github.com/rsharifnasab) for his great [gist](https://gist.github.com/rsharifnasab/50d0a7c301bd2fb51f418aa1019fa67b).

 ## How to install